Camp Rateplus $5.95 one time registration fee

 Fall Family Camp:

-Registration will begin at 5:00PM on Friday, October 13th.
+Registration will begin at 5:00PM on Friday, October 5th and at 6:00PM on Friday, August 2nd.
 Park in the big parking lot located next to the Tanako Life Center, leave your bags in the car, and come inside to meet the camp staff and get your cabin assignment.
 When you know what cabin to go to, get moved in and situated.
 Dinner will be served at 6:30.

 Camp will conclude on Saturday at 4:00PM.
 There will be plenty of time to pack your bags after lunch.
 Make sure you leave with everything (and everyone) you came with, and we’ll see you next time.